Ohio State track and field hosts the Buckeye Classic at French Field House.

 Photos by Jeff Mills

-Rob Banhagel is in his second season as a volunteer assistant for the Ohio State track and field program.
+Rob Banhagel is in his third season as a volunteer assistant for the Ohio State track and field program.
 He works with the Buckeye pole vaulters and decathletes.

 As a student-athlete, Banhagel competed at Western Michigan University and Cuesta College in San Luis Obispo, Calif.
 At Cuesta College, he trained under Jan Johnson, the 1972 Olympic bronze medalist and a former world-record holder.
 Banhagel traveled the U.S. with Johnson as an assistant coach for Sky Jumpers pole vault camps.
 He was a member of the Cal Poly-Cuesta College pole vault surge during the early 1990s and held the school record in the pole vault at Cuesta College for seven years with a jump of 5.08 meters (16-8.00).
 He is still listed in the Top 30 Central Coast all-time list.
 His all-time personal-best mark is 5.35 meters (17-6.50).